AaronSosaRamos/ProfessionalAIPortfolio/CB001 - Hands on Machine Learning/README.md

 # CB001 - Hands on Machine Learning Book Chapters

 This section provides a detailed overview of each chapter from the "Hands on Machine Learning" book.
 Each chapter is designed to build a solid foundation in Machine Learning, covering both theoretical concepts and practical implementations.
+This code is inspired in the following chapters:

 ## Chapter 1: Introduction to ML
 - **Overview of ML:** Provides a comprehensive introduction to Machine Learning, including its history and applications.